nicoespeon/abracadabra/README.md

 Hocus, pocus… This refactoring takes care of the gymnastic for you!
 Resulting code will have the same behaviour.

 ![][demo-bubble-up-if-statement]

+### Remove Dead Code

+> 💡 Available as Quick Fix

+Sometimes, Abracadabra can determine that some code can't be reached.
+If so, it can also get rid of the dead code for you.

+![][demo-remove-dead-code]

 ### Split Declaration and Initialization